-The financial assets that are not classified as "Held to collect" or that do not have strategic characteristics fall into the residual category of held at fair value through the income statement as part of "Financial income and other items, net" (note 7).
+The financial assets that are not classified as "Held to collect" or that do not have strategic characteristics fall into the residual category of held at fair value through the statement of operations as part of "Financial income and other items, net" (note 7).

 Debt instruments and other financial obligations are classified as "Loans" and measured at amortized cost (notes 16).
-Interest accrued on financial instruments is recognized as financial expense in the income statement against "Other accounts payable and accrued expenses".
+Interest accrued on financial instruments is recognized as financial expense in the statement of operations against "Other accounts payable and accrued expenses."
 During the reported periods, CEMEX Latam did not have financial liabilities voluntarily recognized at fair value or associated with fair value hedge strategies with derivative financial instruments.